If you’re a B2B SaaS team using Qualified today, you’re probably great at the classic motion:

 -

-- Your win condition is the buyer leaving the session thinking “I get it,” and the account moving toward activation.
+- Your win condition is the buyer leaving the session thinking “I get it,” with a clear next step (meeting, demo, or trial).

-If you’re PLG or hybrid PLG, this matters: the fastest path to revenue is often demo → trial → activation, not “demo request → wait.”
+If you’re PLG or hybrid PLG, this matters: shortening time-to-value (sometimes via a guided demo, sometimes via a trial step) often beats “demo request → wait.”

 Aimdoc vs Qualified: practical differences for B2B SaaS teams

-Most teams using Qualified still deliver the actual demo through:
+Most teams using Qualified still deliver the actual “product experience” through:

 - a human rep